DevTheDev/rangarajan-dev/rd/content/blog/redesign/redesign.md

 > Picked a font I was reasonably happy with - I'll probably change all of this again when I build font-finder.
 I'll write what I learned in short tips there, and use that as a small growth tactic for the app.

+# Heres why you should do this

+Having good design isn't just a question of style, but of substance.

 [^1] Footnote testing.